shewitt93/explore_service/README.md

 4. **Transaction for Mutual Likes**: The mutual like check is performed within a transaction to ensure data consistency.
 5. **Error Handling**: Comprehensive error handling and informative error messages are provided.

+## Improvements I would make for production

+1. add Redis caching for certain calls such as count of likes
+2. add middleware auth for each endpoint
+3. inject something like New Relic in to track deploys and errors
+4. create custom validation logic
+5. add rate limiting to requests As gRPC Interceptors
+6. add a healthcheck rather than a retry on the database build